GEOS-ESM/GEOSldas/doc/README.metforcing_and_bcs.md

   BCS_PATH = /discover/nobackup/ltakacs/bcs/Icarus-NL/
 ```

+Notes:
-  Note: DON'T USE unless to replicate previous experiments.
-There is "missing"
-  	data in green*.data, nirdf*.dat, and visdf*.dat files.
+- _DON'T USE_ unless to replicate previous experiments.
+There is "missing" data in green*.data, nirdf*.dat, and visdf*.dat files.

-  	This path remains in place to permit recreating experiments that have used this path.
+- This path remains in place to permit recreating experiments that have used this path.
-	The sub-directory "Icarus-NL_MERRA-2/" contains the "new land" bcs.
-The string "MERRA-2"
-        in this sub-directory name refers to ocean bcs that are not relevant for GEOSldas.
+- The sub-directory "Icarus-NL_MERRA-2/" contains the "new land" bcs.
+The string "MERRA-2" in this sub-directory name refers to ocean bcs that are not relevant for GEOSldas.

 #### Icarus-NL ("New Land") v2